“The customer is always right” is an old adage, but it’s still actively shaping the future of retail.

 MS: We saw that for Shopify merchants who enabled tools such as local pick up and local delivery, their sales conversion increased 13 and 19 per cent, respectively.
 What’s more exciting is that of the buyers who chose local pick up or local delivery as fulfilment options, they spent 23 per cent more and had a 25 per cent higher cart size.
 It’s clear that the ease of shopping local and independent actually motivates consumers to buy more.

-IR: Interac and Shopify have been working on something together that will help merchants offer an omnichannel sales experience.
+ITK: Interac and Shopify have been working on something together that will help small business merchants offer an omnichannel sales experience.
 Can you tell us about that?

 MS: What we’ve been working on is a way to use Shopify’s Tap & Chip Reader to accept Interac chip and PIN transactions securely with an off-the-shelf consumer device.
 So, whether that’s a phone or a tablet, merchants can securely accept a buyer’s PIN when processing non-tap card payments with the Tap & Chip Reader.